 - To be valid, an extreme of the Dow Jones Industrials Average Index must be confirmed by an extreme of the Dow Transportation Index.

 In other words, for a dynamic trend to continue, the Dow Jones Industrials Average Index and the Dow Jones Transportation Index must move in the same direction and continue to make new highs/lows.
 Otherwise, a reversal is soon to be expected.
-There is a theoretical explanation to this statement.
+There is a theoretical explanation for this statement.
 If you’re a manufacturer, you must ship your products.
 If you’re not shipping your products, you’re not selling them.
 And vice versa.
 If you’re shipping more than you’re manufacturing, you have a weak order portfolio.
 This is a fundamental rule applied to the overall economy.

 According to the Dow theory, a string of higher highs or lower lows indicates that a dynamic trend has occurred and is going to continue.
 And vice versa.
 If the market fails to make a series of higher highs or lower lows, a dynamic trend is coming to an end.
 Understanding this principle can be of great help even to intraday traders.